 At Embleton Primary School we believe that good behaviour is a necessary condition for effective teaching to take place and we seek to create an environment in the school which encourages and reinforces good behaviour.
 Furthermore, it is acknowledged that society expects good behaviour as an important outcome of the educational process.

 Aims

-At Embleton Primary School we believe that Christian Values lie at the heart of all that we do.
-Through our behaviour policy children have the opportunity to develop their understanding of 2 of our core values, compassion and respect, as well as a number of other values:
+At Embleton Primary School we believe that our Christian Values lie at the heart of all that we do.
+Through our behaviour policy children have opportunity to develop their understanding of 3 of our core values of: